Dsar-gh/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Homework Challenges

+### Honeycomb Manual Instrumentation
- In the required homework we initialized an automatic instrumentation with our Flask-app.
+ In the required homework, we initialized an automatic instrumentation with our Flask-app.
 Here we added a manual instrumentation by modifying the [`home_activities.py`](https://github.com/Dsar-gh/aws-bootcamp-cruddur-2023/blob/main/backend-flask/services/home_activities.py) file creating a Tracer then adding attributes and adding a custom span as follows:

  ```py
 from opentelemetry import trace